thoughtbot/administrate/docs/customizing_dashboards.md

   )
 ```

 Administrate will detect if the attribute is an `ActiveRecord::Enum` and extract the available options.
-Note that if a `collection` is provided it will take preference.
+Note that if a `collection` is provided it will take precedence.

 If no collection is provided and no enum can be detected, the list of options will be empty.